jamsocket/botsh/README.md

 [![PyPI version](https://badge.fury.io/py/botsh.svg)](https://badge.fury.io/py/botsh)

-`botsh` is a task runner powered by OpenAI and Docker.

-Invoke botsh by providing a task as a command line argument.

-botsh will create a bare Ubuntu Docker container associated with the current directory, or create one if one does not exist. botsh will then attach the OpenAI API to a shell running in the container to attempt to complete the given task.

-The AI is explicitly told that it is allowed to install software, and will typically install programs as needed to complete its task.
-Installed software remains confined to the container.
+`botsh` attaches a chat agent to a Docker container running Ubuntu.
+This effectively gives the agent access to the entire [apt](https://wiki.debian.org/Apt) universe.

+Even well-meaning agents are prone to do unexpected things, so `botsh` limits the filesystem access of the agent to the filesystem it is invoked in.

 ## Demo